 So, what we would like is where killing matters, but not to a level of an unhealable wound in reality: a compromise between the being and the not being of the victim, who may have really been killed, but not so much, in some sense, as to really be dead.

 Meanwhile, those of us who have received no signs and possess no particular faith must settle for the Platonic Good.
-That is challenge enough to the materialists and nihilists, who for some reason would rather live in an Existentialist Void.
-Well, I suppose, if they can live in a meaningless world, more power to them.
-But if a meaningless world means a Nietzschean pursuit of power, or an equally nihilistic hedonism, this is an evil far beyond an absence of an afterlife.
+That is challenge enough to the materialists and nihilists, who for some reason would rather live in a barren Existentialist Void.
+Well, I suppose, if they can live happily in a meaningless world, more power to them.
+But if a meaningless world means a Nietzschean pursuit of power, or an equally nihilistic hedonism, these are evils far beyond an absence of an afterlife.

 Our conscious existence and the world we inhabit continues to contain its mysteries.
-What the transcendent conceals is something we might like to know; but then the Buddha did refuse to answer questions that did not "tend to edification," leaving the nature of Nirvāṇa, निर्वाण, obscure, just as Jesus would say little about Heaven.
+What the transcendent conceals is something we might like to know; but then the Buddha did refuse to answer questions that did not "tend to edification," leaving the nature of Nirvāṇa, निर्वाण, obscure, just as Jesus would say little about Heaven, as we see above.
 So the "need to know" looks like a real principle in this.
 What we really need to know, as Socrates would have agreed, is the good and the beautiful, τὰ καλοκἀγαθά.
+Platonism answers that.

 The Emperor's New Mind, Roger Penrose, Oxford University Press, 1990